RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 Ultimately, only Large 2 and Large 4 used recurring activities.
 I should have let the addition of once-off activities run a bit longer.

+I looked for ways to speed up the MIP solving to approximate a better solution in the complete MIQP.
+In Phase 1, I tried to bias the recurring activities away from Wednesday as the average pool price on that day was around $90 compared to around $44 for all days.

+This slowed down the solution process quite a bit; choosing to bias the activities so that the average load of the five days of the week occurred in descending order slowed it down too much.
+In Phase 2 the pool prices over the weekdays were similar so I didn't implement this idea.

 Quadratic programs are used in a series of papers by <a href="https://ieeexplore.ieee.org/document/6629420">Ratnam et al</a> on scheduling residential battery charging and discharging while avoiding backflow.

 ### Solve as a MIQP to add batteries and tune